ccwhgetgit/ccwh/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m currently a graduate student in Financial Mathematics at the University of Chicago.
-I recently graduated from the National University of Singapore with a double honors in Business Administration and Computing (IS).  <br>
+I’m currently a student in Financial Mathematics at the University of Chicago.
 I particularly enjoy non-fiction books and learning about history.
 Feel free to reach out and connect over a cup of coffee!